Faculty and Administrators Guide to Circulation Privileges

 Please do not ever write in library books, even in pencil.
 Writing in books will result in charges being assessed.

-If you come upon any library materials you believe need repairing, please hand them to a Circulation Department staff member.
+If you come upon any library materials you believe need repairing, please hand them to a Circulation & Reserve Services Department staff member.
 Everyone's cooperation is required in order to keep the collection in the best condition possible.

 Overdues, Bills, and Notices